vprune2/idea-322-responses-vprune2/week-02-camp.md

 Image of the 2000s emo scene style

 # 28
-Again, Camp is the attempt to do somehting extraordinary.
+Again, Camp is the attempt to do something extraordinary.
 But extraordinary in the sense, often, of being special, glamorous.
 (The curved line.
 The extravagant gesture.)
 Not extraordinary merely in the sense of effort.

 ![two women dressed lavishly and wearing hats resembling female genitalia](vaghats.jpg)
 ![woman in large dress with several forms of female genitalia on the skirt](vagdress.png)